ahmed425/Speedometer-Mobile-Application/README.md

 segment_display: ^0.4.1+1 :	To Support multiple types of segment displays.
 geolocator: ^5.3.2+2	: To provide easy access to platform specific location services.
+location: ^3.0.2  : This plugin for Flutter handles getting location on Android and iOS.
 provider: ^4.1.3 :	For data and state management.
 flutter_launcher_icons: ^0.7.5	: For creating app icon.

 ## This app was made using the provider Approach/Pattern as follows: